 About £10 worth of bits.
-LDG say that it’s rated for 200w PEP – Sounds about right.
-I’m not a fan this (bifilar) method of winding and prefer the coax option, especially with a resonant dipole.
-Connect a 1:1: bifilar balun up to an analyzer (along with a 50ohm load), sweep it from 1.8MHz to 30MHz and you’ll see why… The color of the toroid also concerns me – it looks like an iron core (less than ideal for the intended purpose).
+LDG say that it’s rated for 200w PEP – which sounds about right given the size of the toroid.
+However, the color of it concerns me – it looks like an iron core which is less than ideal for the intended purpose.

-Ah, this example is why I hate buying “black boxes” – This is a Moonraker/Watson model.
-There appears to be enamel copper wire wrapped around a short ferrite rod and then sealed with potting compound.
+Here’s an example of why I hate buying “black boxes” – There appears to be enamel copper wire wrapped around a short ferrite rod and then sealed with potting compound.
 Just as well because the box is plastic with no real waterproofing properties.
 The screw terminals also need to be looked after because, if they seize, you may take the head of the screw off!

-I’ll wager that the potting compound is the most expensive part of this balun which happens to be rated at 400w – Without knowing what’s inside the compound, it’s hard to say for sure whether it’ll withstand a thrashing a full UK power – When looking at power-ratings, you must factor in the aerial being used as ratings are (usually) shown for ideal conditions, ie: 1:1 SWR.
-Overall, these devices work just fine under what I’d call normal conditions – that’s with a 100w radio on SSB and the odd burst of high-power data modes.
+It’s hard to say for sure whether this will withstand a thrashing a full UK power – When looking at power-ratings, you must factor in the aerial being used as ratings are (usually) shown for ideal conditions, ie: 1:1 SWR.
+Overall, these devices work just fine under what I’d call normal conditions – that’s with 100w CW/SSB and the odd burst of high-power data modes.